• Skip to primary navigation

 Its location is perfect, just close enough to the Historic Center and Ancient Rome to be within about a 20 minute walk.
 Yet far enough away to remain off the radar of most tourists.

-Trastevere Rome is the perfect city to explore on foot, so if you prefer to walk everywhere, you can take day trips to both the Colosseum or the Vatican in about 35 minutes on foot.
+Trastevere Rome is the perfect place to explore on foot, so if you prefer to walk everywhere, you can take day trips to both the Colosseum or the Vatican in about 35 minutes on foot.

 If you prefer to minimize the walking a bit, you can also get around town via Uber or public transportation.